-Callahan helps organizes workshops, classes, and lectures, such as the Agritourism Intensive three-session course designed to familiarize small-scale farmers with the regulations and management needs of agritourism operations.
+Callahan helps organize workshops, classes, and lectures, such as the Agritourism Intensive three-session course designed to familiarize small-scale farmers with the regulations and management needs of agritourism operations.
 Callahan mentions there have been at least 2,000 ranchers and farmers who have participated in these workshops, which provide opportunities for participants to meet the visitor bureau and the county staff, attend field trips and start their own business and marketing plans.

 The UC Division of Agriculture and Natural Resources maintains a directory of agritourism operations in the state of California.